errollw/gengram/README.md

   * `sentence_count` - how many sentences to generate (default: 5)
   * `start_seq` - seed start sequence (default: None)

 If no seed `start_seq` is given, gengram chooses a random one.
-After sentence symbol sequences are generated, they are _postprocessed_ to correct whitespace and capitalization.
+After symbol sequences are generated, they are _postprocessed_ to correct whitespace and capitalization.

 ### Sample output